 If anything was clear from the 2020 season, it’s that rookie phenom Justin Herbert is the guy in Los Angeles.
 Herbert set the record for most passing touchdowns by a rookie (a mark that seemingly will be broken every other year or so) and torched defenses routinely.
 However, Herbert will have to adjust to the fast life in the NFL as the Chargers ditched head coach Anthony Lynn despite winning their last four games.
 With centerpieces Austin Ekeler and Keenan Allen poised to return in 2021, the future is looking bright for young Herbert.

 The 2021 offseason for the Chargers has been a busy one.
 Aside from hiring Rams’ defensive coordinator Brandon Staley as head coach, L.A. signed All Pro center Corey Linsley and lost five starters to free agency (highlighted by Dan Feeley and Hunter Henry).
-While the composite list of players in against players out leans heavily toward what they lost, the Chargers seem to be in a good place moving forward.
-What they do in the draft will heavily dictate what direction this new regime will go in.
+The offensive line was further bolstered with the singing of Matt Feiler (formerly of the Steelers) and drafting Rashawn Slater in the first round.
+The build around Herbert seems to be going well and the Chargers seem to be moving in the right direction.

 Chargers prop bets